123samueld/MyKY/Documentation/HowToInstall.md

 To save press "Ctrl+O", press enter, then to exit press "Ctrl+X" \
 \
 Then refresh the desktop app list with:
-\

 * update-desktop-database ~/.local/share/applications/
 \
 You might have to restart or refresh to see the MyKY app icon on your desktop, do that with this command:

-\
-killall gnome-software
+* killall gnome-software

-\
-Click on the Desktop icon, it will take a moment because this is the development version and builds every time it's run which is slow, the production version will start up much faster.
+Click on the Desktop icon, it will take a moment because this is the development version to start.